 steering and maintaining a heading with the wind

-The impact of Tidal movements are more than just the rise and fall of sea level
+The impact of Tidal movements are more than just the inward and outward flow of seawater

 - Understanding the causes of tidal movements.

 - Understanding why there can be dramatic differences in tidal behaviour in geographically similar locations.

 - Compensating for tidal changes for anchoring and mooring.

 - Recognising the different methods to find information about tidal movements.